GoogleCloudPlatform/appengine-maven-archetypes-java/endpoints-skeleton-archetype/src/main/resources/archetype-resources/README.md

 1. Add your API method to `src/main/java/${packageInPathFormat}/YourFirstAPI.java`.

-1. [Optional]: These sub steps are not required but you need this if you want to have auth protected methods.

-    1. Update the values in `src/main/java/${packageInPathFormat}/Constants.java`
-       to reflect the respective client IDs you have registered in the [APIs Console][6].

-    1. You also need to supply the web client ID you have registered in the [APIs Console][4] to your client of choice (web, Android, iOS).

 1. [Optional]: Use Cloud Endpoints Frameworks v1.0.

     - Uncomment Endpoints Frameworks v1.0 sections and comment